 According to Eq.~\eqref{eq:specific_irreversibility}, the error and disturbance for specific recovery processes $\calR'$ are naturally of the forms \subeq{ \eq{ \veps^{2}(\rho,A,\calM,\calR')&:=\lim_{\theta\ra0}\frac{\delta^{2}(\calL_{\rho,A,\theta,\calP},\calR',\Omega_{1/2,\pm})}{\theta^{2}},\\ \eta^{2}(\rho,B,\calM,\calR')&:=\lim_{\theta\ra0}\frac{\delta^{2}(\calL_{\rho,B,\theta,\calI},\calR',\Omega_{1/2,\pm})}{\theta^{2}}. } } By virtue of our formulation, we highlight three applications below.

 \ti{Application 1.
 The unification and derivation of the existing formulations for error and disturbance:}

-From the perspectives of state-dependence (or not), physical significance and experimental feasibility, the formulations of error and disturbance have been proposed by AKG, Ozawa, WSU, BLW, and LT.
+From the perspectives of state-dependence (or not), physical significance and experimental feasibility, the formulations of error and disturbance have been proposed by Arthurs--Kelly--Goodman (AKG) \cite{Arthurs65,Yamamoto86,Arthurs88,Ishikawa91,Ozawa91}, Ozawa \cite{Ozawa03,Ozawa04,Ozawa19,Ozawa21}, Watanabe--Sagawa--Ueda (WSU) \cite{Watanabe11PRA,Watanabe11ARX}, Busch--Lahti--Werner (BLW) \cite{Busch13,Busch14PRA,Busch14RMP}, and Lee--Tsutsui (LT) \cite{Lee20ARX,Lee20ENT,Lee22}.
 Nevertheless, a formulation unifying all these approaches has not been known.
-In the form of solving this problem, our formulation subsumes the existing formulations, as depicted in Table.~\ref{tab:Applications_1_and_3}.
+In the form of solving this problem, our formulation subsumes the existing formulations, as summarized in Table.~\ref{tab:Applications_1_and_3}.
 Note that we here assume the calibration measure for BLW and the real-valued outcomes for LT, which are handled in standard experiments; the cases where these constraints are relaxed remain unresolved problems.